ychlinda/havard_cs50/README.md

 - credit.c (Credit Card Number Check): Write a program that prompts the user for a credit card number and then reports whether it is a valid American Express, MasterCard, or Visa card number, based on Luhn's algorithm.

 - substitution.c: Design and implement a program, substitution, that encrypts messages using a substitution cipher.
 Concretely, the program must accept a single command-line argument, the key to use for the substitution.
-The key itself should be case-insensitive, so whether any character in the key is uppercase or lowercase should not affect the behavior of your program.
+The key itself should be case-insensitive.